Is a Post-Work Future a Good Thing?

 Work and fulfilment

 A positive association with work is so deeply engrained into our culture, personal identity, and sense of self-worth, that the notion of a world without work fills many with dread.
-In Inventing the Future, Nick Srnicek and Alex Williams state that “work has become central to our very self-conception – so much so that when presented with the idea of doing less work, many people ask, ‘But what would I do?’
+In Inventing the Future, Nick Srnicek and Alex Williams state that “work has become central to our very self-conception – so much so that when presented with the idea of doing less work, many people ask, ‘But what would I do?’.
 The fact that so many people find it impossible to imagine a meaningful life outside of work demonstrates the extent to which the work ethic has infected our minds”.
-I have spoken on the potentially drastic negative health impact of job automation, but this all speaks to our current perception of work, not our desired state.
+I have spoken on the potentially drastic negative health impact of job automation but this all speaks to our current perception of work, not our desired state.

 It is worth stating that purpose and fulfilment are inherently good.
 Research has shown that people who have a purpose in life is good for your mental health, physical health, longevity, and genes.
 People with a purpose even sleep better.
 It is also true that many people today find purpose and fulfilment in their work.
 Research by McKinsey found that 70% of American employees surveyed said that their sense of purpose was largely defined by their work.
 And this is increasing - millennials are even more likely to view their work as their life's calling.
 The same research also shows that "employees who get the purpose they want from their work report better outcomes at work -and in life - than their less-satisfied peers".